-We offer a range of formal and informal development opportunities for current and future farmers and rural professionals.
+We offer a range of development opportunities for current and future farmers and rural professionals.

 The Facilitation Training Programme includes the following:

 - Facilitation support training – to give farmers the skills to run small group activities in break out sessions, to assist a lead facilitator.

 - Lead Facilitator training – to provide Rural Professionals new skills to improve how they facilitate groups.
 This programme covers the art and science of facilitation.

 - RMPP Action Network Fundamentals & Extension Design - specifically designed for rural professionals and farmers who aspire to be a Connector or Facilitator for RMPP Action Network.
 This programme covers how to form and run an RMPP Action Group and application of extension skills to extension activity.